aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 }
 ```

-Returns JSON data with a status if processing has been launched.
+Returns JSON data with a status of the process launch.
 The format is:

 ```js
 {